-DC McAllister, From ‘You Were At My Wedding, Denise’ Meme Is Fired- By That Wedding’s Groom
+DC McAllister, From ‘You Were At My Wedding, Denise’ Meme, Is Fired By That Wedding’s Groom

 — Michelangelo Signorile (@MSignorile) March 31, 2019

-The rant cost McAllister at least two gigs in the conservative media.
+The rant cost McAllister at least two gigs from conservative media outlets.
 She claimed that after The Daily Wire’s Ben Shapiro told her she was “no longer welcome” to write for that site, she replied that she quit.
-And then, Ben Domenech, publisher of conservative website The Federalist, tweeted that McAllister “will not be writing for us at The Federalist any more.”
+Then, Ben Domenech, publisher of conservative website The Federalist, wrote on Twitter that McAllister “will not be writing for us at The Federalist any more.”

 Ben Domenech is Meghan McCain’s husband, and as the world knows, Denise was at their wedding, in November of 2017.